teiwei2003/cosmos-sdk/docs/zh/modules/gov/02_state.md

 {
   "title": "...",
   "description": "...",
-  "forum": "...", // a link to the discussion platform (i.e. Discord) "other": "..." // any extra data that doesn't correspond to the other fields }
+  "forum": "...",//a link to the discussion platform (i.e. Discord) "other": "..."//any extra data that doesn't correspond to the other fields }
 ```